Bill Siemering: WBFO

 In 1963, William Siemering became the first professional general manager of WBFO, the student radio station at the State University of New York (SUNY) at Buffalo.
-He was hired by Richard Siggelkow, a former faculty member at UW, who was now the Dean of Students.
+He was hired by Richard Siggelkow, a former faculty member at UW, who was now the dean of students.
 Siggelkow protected the journalistic integrity of the station and gave the new manager total freedom to transform it.
 Like most college radio stations at the time, WBFO had been a student club limited to evening hours during the academic year.
-By the end of Siemerling's eight-year tenure, however, the station had substantially expanded its hours of operations and the professionalism of its staff.
+By the end of Siemering's eight-year tenure, however, the station had substantially expanded its hours of operations and the professionalism of its staff.
 Howard Arenstein, Ira Flatow, Clifford Stoll and Henry Tenenbaum are among WBFO's notable alums.

 WBFO's programming became increasingly experimental and innovative during the late 1960s.
 It broadcast live events from a major arts festival, readings by local and visiting artists, and a program where art students discussed their creative process.
 One of the more remarkable experiments was City Links: Buffalo, 28-hour-long live performance piece by Maryann Amacher in which she mixed ambient sounds transmitted from five city locations.

 The politicization of the campus community during the Vietnam War increased the focus on the news at WBFO.
 This came to a head in during the student strike of March 1970.
 Protestors occupied the student center, police stormed the campus and tear gas was in the air.
 Nobody was talking to each other, but Warren Bennis, a vice president at the university, used an open mike from the station to start a dialog.
 Live coverage continued well into the night, during which WBFO interviewed student radicals, campus administrators, city officials and the police.
 "The idea," Siemering reported, "was that there is not a single truth here."